 It aims to secure to all the citizens Justice in social economic and political aspects, Liberty of thought, expression, belief, faith and worship, Equality of status and of opportunity, and Fraternity assuring the dignity of the individual and unity and integrity of the Nation.

-The whole of the preamble set outs the golden goals which are to be achieved by the Indian Polity, where granting each individual the same value and respect and upholding their dignity irrespective of the gender.
+The whole of the preamble set out the golden goals which are to be achieved by the Indian Polity, where granting each individual the same value and respect and upholding their dignity irrespective of the gender.

 Part III of the Constitution constitutes the Fundamental Rights, they represent the basic values cherished by people and create conditions in which every human being can develop his personality to the fullest extent and impose negative obligations on the State not to encroach on individual liberty in its various dimensions.

 - Article 14 grants for equality before the law or equal protection of the laws within the territory of India.
 The law means that equals should be treated equally and unequal to be treated unequally.
-Women because of the discrimination by the society have lost many opportunities before the Constitution enacted, so this allows the State to make special laws for the betterment of women along with it, prohibits the ordinary law’s discrimination on the sole basis of gender.
+Women because of the discrimination by society have lost many opportunities before the Constitution was enacted, so this allows the State to make special laws for the betterment of women along with it, prohibits the ordinary law’s discrimination on the sole basis of gender.

 The Judiciary has pitched in and struck down the various such regulations which were gender discriminatory.
 In the case Air India v.
-Nargesh Meerza AIR 1981 SC 1829, where it struck down the Air Indian Regulations relating to retirement of air hostess where regulation 46 said the air hostess would retire from the service on attaining age of 35years, or on marriage if it took place within first four years of service or on first pregnancy, whichever occurred earlier.
+Nargesh Meerza AIR 1981 SC 1829, where it struck down the Air Indian Regulations relating to the retirement of air hostess where regulation 46 said the air hostess would retire from the service on attaining the age of 35years, or on marriage if it took place within first four years of service or on first pregnancy, whichever occurred earlier.

-- Article 15, Prohibits the discrimination based on the grounds of religion, race, caste, sex or place of birth with regard to access to anything made for general public.
+- Article 15, Prohibits discrimination based on the grounds of religion, race, caste, sex or place of birth with regard to access to anything made for the general public.